cooljeanius/wesnoth_mods/campaigns/Inky_Quest/README.txt

 If I go back and give this one another playthru I'll want to do something about the weird spacing and indentation style used here; there's too much whitespace which makes it hard to focus on the actual code.

+Note that these changes have been merged back upstream; I don't think this campaign's maintainer keeps it in version control, though, so I don't have any PR to point to...